 - view things from a user perspective, not from an IT organization or technology viewpoint.

-Support ticket classification and categorization necessarily becomes more refined as the ticket progresses and more is learned via the investigation or diagnosis activities.
-In further ticket processing, there should be an additional classification tag where the root cause can be documented and subsequently recorded and reported.
+Support ticket classification and categorization necessarily becomes more refined as the ticket progresses and more is learned via the investigation and diagnosis activities.
+For a further processing, there should be an additional label or a tag where the root cause can be documented and subsequently recorded and reported.

-Using this approach, SympoQ has established a support ticket Tags feature, which allows record classification for initial support, as well as additional classification that determine the root cause.
-The ticket tags can be added to the ticket or updated in any ticket state, following changes in the ticket progress and resolution.
+Using this approach, SympoQ has established a ticket Tags feature, which allows record classification, as well as additional classification that determines the root cause.
+Tags can be added to a ticket or updated in any stage, following changes in the progress and resolution.

-Afterward the tags are set up in the Settings section, support agent or queue manager can classify a ticket using the Tag action in one of the following predefined ticket actions:
+After the tags are set up in the Settings section, the agent is able to classify a ticket using the Tag action in one of the predefined actions:

 - Single ticket Tag: